Hiwonder-docs/Fan-Module-White/source/docs/4_Jetson_Development.md

 </tbody>
 </table>

 > [!NOTE]
 >
 > Before powering on, ensure that no metal objects are touching the controller.
 Otherwise, the exposed pins at the bottom of the board may cause a short circuit and damage the controller.

 ### 4.1.2 Environment Configuration

 Install NoMachine software on PC.
-The software package is stored in **“[Appendix-> Remote Desktop Connection Tool]()”**.
+The software package is stored in **"[Appendix-> Remote Desktop Connection Tool](https://drive.google.com/drive/folders/19xwB23kbxV4nDW6lO6n2MHFO8LitJu3n?usp=sharing)"**.
 For the detailed operations of NoMachine, please refer to the relevant tutorials.

 **Drag the program into the Jetson Nano system image, in this example, the files are placed on the Desktop for demonstration.**